Use Aurora HDR for free for 14 days.

 This is where continuous autofocus comes in, and most DSLRs offer this setting.
 Switching to Continuous AF-C (Nikon) or AI Servo AF (Canon) tells your camera to automatically refocus every time your subject moves.
 This allows you to shoot continuously without having to refocus for every shot.

 In candid photography, you never know what will happen.
 One second you may be shooting something close to you while the next you’re photographing something several meters away.
-You can’t spend time constantly changing lenses or else you’ll miss the moment.
+You can’t spend time constantly changing lenses or else you’ll miss the moment to take candid photographs.
 Zoom lenses offer the most versatility.
-While prime lenses are often desired for their wider apertures, nowadays there are plenty of zoom lenses on the market that also offer wide apertures.
+While prime lenses are often desired for their wider apertures, nowadays there are plenty of zoom lenses on the market that also offers wide apertures.